Bear-03/vosk-rs/README.md

 -   Move the libraries to a directory in your `PATH` environment variable.

 #### Linux-only
+Do either of the following:

 -   Move them to `/usr/local/lib` or `/usr/lib`.
--   Set the `LIBRARY_PATH` environment variable to the folder where you saved the libraries, lik so
+-   Set the `LIBRARY_PATH` environment variable to the directory where you saved the libraries, lik so

-Static libraries are not available.

 ### Execution
 The libraries also have to be discoverable by the executable at runtime.